Essential Steps to Prepare for a Hurricane

 hurricane force windspeeds of 72-157 mph

-can increase the water level by 30 feet or more – is often the greatest threat to life and property
+can increase the water level by up to 30 feet or more – this is often the greatest threat to life and property

 can produce widespread torrential rains which cause massive flooding and trigger landslides